Guatemala in the OTI Festival: History

-Although Guatemala sent some well known names to the OTI Festival, this country had a lustreless trajectory in the festival.
-The Guatemalan Broadcaster never managed to win the festival.
-This country placed second in 1974, their debut year, with Tanya Zea.
-The country managed to reach the top 10 again in 1976 with Hugo Leonel Baccaro and in 1980 with Grupo Madrigal.
-Since then, the Central American Country got only moderate placings.
+Although Televisiete sent some well known names to the OTI Festival, it had a lusterless trajectory in the festival.
+It never managed to win the festival, and only placed second in 1974, in its debut entry.
+It managed to reach the top 10 again in 1976 and in 1980.
+Since then, it got only moderate placings.

 National Final

-Following the example of México, Chile and later Cuba, Televisiete also created its own national selection process for Guatemala.
-The Guatemalan national OTI festival was celebrated every year in Guatemala City since the debut of the country in the festival.
+Following the example of the participating broadcasters in Mexico and Chile, Televisiete also created its own national selection process.
+The Guatemalan National OTI festival was celebrated every year in Guatemala City since the debut in the festival.

-As in the other countries where a preselection was organised, the winner act, who would represent the country in the Song Contest was elected by a professional jury who voted for their favourite performers.
+As the other broadcaster which organized a preselection, the winner act, who would represent the country in the festival was elected by a professional jury who voted for their favourite entries.